Brand Names: Onfi, Sympazan

 What happens if I overdose (Onfi, Sympazan)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of clobazam can be fatal.
+An overdose of clobazam can be fatal if you take it with alcohol, opioid medicine, or other drugs that cause drowsiness or slow your breathing.

 What should I avoid while taking clobazam (Onfi, Sympazan)?